Broadway, Sydney: Education

 A number of educational institutions are located on or around Broadway.
 These include the International Grammar School (IGS), University of Technology, Sydney (UTS), University of Notre Dame, University of Sydney and the Sydney Institute of TAFE.

 UTS has a particularly strong presence.
 The UTS Tower is the tallest structure on Broadway and is a Sydney landmark.
 Designed in the brutalist style, it has been described as one of Sydney's ugliest buildings.
 An adjacent building on Broadway designed by Denton Corker Marshall was completed in 2014.
 There are also plans to redesign the podium of the tower.

+The University of Notre Dame opened its Broadway campus in 2006, on the site of the St Benedict's Church.
+The church is the oldest consecrated Catholic Church in Australia.
+It was the parish church of Norman Gilroy, the first Australian to become a cardinal.

 Other buildings

 In popular culture

 Part of the video for singer David Bowie's 1983 single "Let's Dance", took place on Broadway in front of the University of Notre Dame Australia.